 You set the upper priority limit, PRTYHIGH=, to ensure that high priority output maintains its importance, and doesn't compete with output that achieved its priority from length of time in the system.
 In the previous example, output with priority 200 or higher, will not priority age but maintains higher priority than any output that can priority age.
-See Figure 19 on page 113 for a graphic representation of the priority range setting for output.
+See Figure 17 for a graphic representation of the priority range setting for output.

-Figure 19.
+Figure 17.
 Example of the Interaction of Priority-Aging Parameters PRTYHIGH, PRTYLOW, and PRYORATE on OUTDEF Statement